 But if there’s a dispute over anything, over any part of the divorce, you’ll have to take a more traditional path.

-2. What Are The Benefits?
+2. What Are The Benefits of Uncontested Divorce?

 Not every marriage that ends in divorce devolves into a heated court battle.
 Sometimes both spouses feel the same way and simply want to move on.
 One of the biggest benefits of uncontested divorce is that it allows for this.